 Response: The width of the emergency access road has been illustrated on the plans.
-The detail for the pavement construction & base materials is shown on Sheet C-202.
+The detail for the pavement construction & base materials is the same as the roadway construction.

 16. Regarding parking, Leicester Planning Board may wish the Applicant address guest parking onsite.